AlexLaforge/jquery-rss-feeder/README.md

 ####Feed Informer Template
 ----------------------------------------------

-Here is the custom widget template code you need for Feed Informer.
-Just create your own custom widget, put this template in the Header, Per-Item and Footer and save it.
+Just create your own custom widget in Feed Informer then put this template in the Header, Per-Item and Footer and save it.
 It will create the HTML code for the ASP code I am using above.

 Feel free to hit preview to see the actually output.
-You can use this same custome widget code for any RSS feed.
+You can use this same custom widget code for any RSS feed.

 Header Template:
 ```